e8035669acarmv7/brotli-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `brotli, brotli-python` can be installed with:
+Once the `conda-forge` channel has been enabled, `brotli, brotli-bin, brotli-python, libbrotlicommon, libbrotlidec, libbrotlienc` can be installed with:

 ```
-conda install brotli brotli-python
+conda install brotli brotli-bin brotli-python libbrotlicommon libbrotlidec libbrotlienc
 ```

 It is possible to list all of the versions of `brotli` available on your platform with: